voken1/docs/voken/voken_sale.rst

   such as `Amazon AWS`_ and `Google GCP`_.
-- You can spend ``1 Voken`` to exchange ``100GB traffic`` to use the unblocked accessible Internet, or earn Vokens by selling/sharing your idle bandwidth.
+- You can spend ``1 Voken`` to exchange ``100GB traffic`` to use the unblocked accessible Internet, or earn Voken by selling/sharing your idle bandwidth.

 .. _Amazon AWS: https://aws.amazon.com/
 .. _Google GCP: https://cloud.google.com/